MicrosoftDocs/azure-devops-docs/docs/pipelines/test/reference-qa.md

 **A**: Yes, use the [Publish Code Coverage Results task](../tasks/test/publish-code-coverage-results.md).

-### Q: I have multiple Publish Code Coverage Results tasks in my definition.
+### Q: I have multiple Publish Code Coverage Results tasks in my pipeline.
 Do I get a merged code coverage summary?

 **A**: Code coverage is automatically merged for only Visual Studio coverage (.coverage) files.
 A merged summary is not currently available for coverage files published using multiple Publish Code Coverage Results tasks.